miroosama/pb-exchange/README.md

-User starts with 1000 EUR and navigate through modals to add and manage their accounts
+User starts with 1000 EUR and navigate through modals to manage their accounts

-Options dropdowns organizes the presentation-only components such as transaction history and exchange rates
+Options dropdown organizes the presentation-only components such as transaction history and exchange rates